MinasFakhori/Fingerprint/README.md

 ### Usage

 Note: You must have the Arduino connected to your computer and the fingerprint scanner connected to the Arduino.
-You can find the wiring diagram in the `diagram` directory.
+You can find the wiring diagram in the `diagrams` directory.

 1. Go to the `app` directory
     ```bash